achauhan06/CloudLabOnESI/README.md

 Minimum acceptance criteria is a to be able to migrate a single CloudLab cluster seamlessly on ESI without having to share confidential information like passwords.
 ## 6. Release Planning

+The tentative release planning is given below:

 Release #1 (due by Week 5):

+First and foremost thing is to understand the working of the CloudLab so in the first release of this project, we will present a tutorial/demo on:
+* How to setup an account on CloudLab
+* How to select a profile for your experiment and reserve the appropriate resources (Memory, Node Cluster, Network etc.)
+* How to create a Linux instance on OpenStack

 Release #2 (due by Week 7):